 A whopping 83% of those using ABM report that increased engagement with target accounts is the top reported benefit – and that’s a big deal.

-9. ABM Helps with Departmental Alignment
+Benefit #9: ABM Helps With Departmental Alignment

-- Effectively linking buyer behaviors and data across contacts for a unified account view
+- Effectively linking buyer behaviors and data across contacts for a unified account view.

-- Automatically scoring accounts and triggering campaigns and workflows inside and outside of the inbox
+- Automatically scoring accounts and triggering campaigns and workflows inside and outside of the inbox.

-- Precisely targeting all decision makers within an account and delivering a unified experience across the organization
+- Precisely targeting all decision-makers within an account and delivering a unified experience across the organization.